-Glasgow is the perfect place to lose a few hours whilst indulging in afternoon tea, cocktails, gin, whisky or whatever tipple takes your fancy.
+Glasgow is the perfect place to loose a few hours whilst indulging in afternoon tea, cocktails, gin, whisky or whatever tipple takes your fancy.

-Glasgow’s specialist gin and whisky bars serve an impressive selection, alongside home brewed tonics, and Glasgow now has its own first craft gin brand, Makar Glasgow Gin, launched in October 2014, produced by the Glasgow Distillery Company.
+Glasgow’s specialist gin and whisky bars serve an impressive selection, alongside home brewed tonics, and Glasgow now has its own first craft gin brand, Makar Glasgow Gin, produced by the Glasgow Distillery Company.